Best Vegan Wallets Made From Recycled Materials

 The Best Vegan Wallets Made From Recycled Materials

-Elvis & Kresse’s vegan wallets are made from genuine decommissioned fire hoses.
+Elvis & Kresse make vegan wallets (£78.50 from Not On The High St) from genuine decommissioned fire hoses.
 Previously deployed in active duty for up to 25 years, fighting fires around the UK, the decommissioned hoses would otherwise end up in landfill.

 Instead, Elvis & Kresse cleverly repurposes the hose by hand into luxury accessories.
 Hoses make for a great vegan-friendly material because the hose softens with use but never loses its strength.
 And as you would expect from a hose, they are naturally water-resistant and extremely durable.